 This coming weekend I'll be starting my new regime of Weekend London Walks, including some entirely new adventures in parts of London I've not previously covered on group 'pay what you want' walks.
-This coming Sunday (3rd July) at 3pm I'll be doing my inaugural 'Chancery Lane, Clerkenwell & Smithfield' tour, so thought I'd write a brief post describing a little bit about what you can expect.
+This coming Sunday (3rd July) at 3pm I'll be doing my inaugural 'Holborn, Clerkenwell & Smithfield' tour, so thought I'd write a brief post describing a little bit about what you can expect.

-If you've been on walks with me before you'll know I'm quite keen on the etymology of words and place names, so we'll talk about 'Chancery' and the legal 'Inns' that used to be in the area.
+If you've been on walks with me before you'll know I'm quite keen on the etymology of words and place names, so we'll talk about 'Chancery' (we'll meet outside Chancery Lane underground station) and the legal 'Inns' that used to be in the area.
 We'll meet right by the impressive Staple Inn, a black and white Tudor building which is still standing and dates back to 1585.
 We'll pass by the gothic Victorian Holborn Bars, which was once Furnival's Inn, where Charles Dickens lived when he began writing the Pickwick Papers.
 We'll move on to Hatton Garden, today, London's 'jewellery quarter', once London residence of the Bishop's of Ely from the 13th century and part of which was grant to Christopher Hatton in the 16th century.
 We'll pass through a little alley way to discover a lovely little pub, Ye Olde Mitre, the origins of which date back to 1546 and a delightful little church which has managed to survive from the reign of Edward I (1272 - 1307).
 From there we'll move on to Smithfield.

 Smithfield has an intriguing, gruesome and varied history as a jousting ground, the site of a yearly fair which began in the 12th century, St Bartholomew's Hospital and a monastery founded in 1123, part of which the church of St Bartholomew-the-Great survives today, a meat market which has been on the site for 900 years and amongst other things ...executions.
 Queen Mary I ('Bloody Mary' had over 200 Protestants executed there, many of whom were burned at the stake.
 Perhaps the most famous execution at Smithfield was Scottish patriot William Wallace in 1305.
 We'll pass by the 'oldest house in London', walk over a Black Death burial site, stop outside another ancient monastery, which gets used regularly as a film set and currently houses about 45 'brothers'.
 We'll also talk about the meat market and its changing fortunes over the years before heading on to Clerkenwell.